-EIGHTH PERIODS: are detentions after school for 40 minutes.
+EIGHTH PERIODS: are detentions after school for 50 minutes.
 They may be assigned by a teacher for classroom behavior or by an administrator.
-Students are given an 8th period slip to take home for parent signature which gives the parent 24-hour notice to arrange for transportation.
+Students are given an 8th period detention slip to take home for parent signature which gives the parent 24-hour notice to arrange for transportation.
 Eighth periods are served the day after assigned and are given for not following Townsend Expectations.
 Disruptive behavior that continues in class will result in a referral to the office.
 Administrators will then handle behavior on a case-by-case basis.
-Students may be assigned an alternative class/period suspension to be served in the office for disruptive behavior.
+Students may be assigned a class period suspension to be served in the office for disruptive behavior.

 EMERGENCIES: Townsend has several emergency procedures in place.
 Students are trained in fire, lockdown, earthquake, and violent intruder procedures.
 Drills take place each trimester to refine the procedures and keep students safe.
 We feel the safest place for students is in school, and we ask parents to use their best judgment in times of emergency.
 Our plan includes adults trained in CPR/first aid and grouped in search and rescue teams.
 Students are asked not to use cell phones during these procedures because they don't always know what exactly the emergency is, and we do not want parents to be alarmed with misinformation.
 Actions taken and the reasons for them will be outlined in a letter sent home to parents the same day or the following day.
 Always feel free to email or call the school with further questions.
+Please note: in the event of a practice drill or an actual emergency, office staff will be performing on campus duties and will not be available to answer phone calls to the office.
+Alerts & updates will be communicated using ParentSquare (Aeries communications).
 In the event of a major emergency, students will be released only to adults indicated on the emergency card.

 EMERGENCY CARDS: An emergency card must be on file for each student.
-This card is used for day-to-day student release, and for emergency contact in the event of injury or illness.
+This card is used for dayto-day student release, and for emergency contact in the event of injury or illness.
 The card also lists allergies, pre-existing medical conditions, authorizes first aid, and in an extreme emergency, treatment by emergency medical personnel and/or transport to a medical facility.